jonlpersson/ed-latimore/site/_posts/2016-04-19-how-to-get-into-a-relationship.md

 Never mention your standards.
 Never mention what you expect or won't tolerate.
 Simply live true to yourself.
 This is the best way to gauge a potential partner’s integrity and intentions.

 Just evaluate the girl and at the end of the date decide if you’ll see her again.
 Keep this behavior up, not only for your first few dates but for a while into the relationship.
+This is how you'll find out if she's a [high-quality, high-value woman](/how-to-be-a-high-value-woman/).

 Don’t lie about what’s important to you if she asks.
 However, don’t go out of your way to volunteer the information either.